Construction, beautification work on for Ayodhya bypass at Rs 55 cr: Gadkari | Business

 "Sri Ram is a symbol of our culture and heritage.
 Ram Janmabhoomi temple's construction will begin soon.
 For beautification- and construction-related works of the Ayodhya bypass, NHAI has sanctioned a project worth Rs 55 crore," Gadkari said in a video message.
 The road transport and highways minister added that the bypass will "showcase Ayodhya's beauty to visitors from the country and abroad".

 The bypass connecting Ayodhya will be 16-km long.
-However, the exact locations the bypass would be connecting could not be provided by the NHAI.
+A query sent to the National Highways Authority of India (NHAI) seeking details about the bypass project remained unanswered.
 He said the Rs 55-crore project, sanctioned on the request of Ayodhya MP Lallu Singh, includes a bypass construction work of Rs 40 crore and beautification of Rs 15 crore.

 "Special trees will be planted and Ayodhya will be beautified," the minister said.
 "The present progress of the civil work is nearly 30 per cent at present date," he said.